JadeGreened/Context_Awareness_Text_Augmented_System/README.md

-# Context Awareness Text Augmented
+# Context Awareness Text Augmented System
 This is the Demo of the CATAS using the light-weight model to assist the typing experience in the context of the AR typing!